High-speed quantum transducer with a single-photon emitter in a 2D resonator: Introduction

+Converting a single microwave photon to a single optical photon with unit fidelity and high speed has been a challenging task.
+It is difficult to reach strong coupling regime with single photons, which requires the single-photon optomechanical and electromechanical coupling strengths to be larger than the optical decay rate, the mechanical decay rate, and the microwave decay rates \cite{34}.
 In this paper, we propose a quantum transducer that couples a single microwave photon to a single optical photon with a quantum emitter in a suspended 2D membrane (Fig.\ref{fig:1}).
 The 2D membrane is a freestanding van der Waals heterostructure.
 It may consist of graphene, hexagonal boron nitride (h-BN), transition metal dichalcogenide (TMDC), or other 2D materials.
 The graphene will be a part of a capacitor in a LC circuit that couples the mechanical vibration (phonon) of the 2D membrane to microwave photons in the circuit \cite{13,16}.
-The h-BN/TMDC layers host a single-photon emitter \cite{27,Vamivakas2015,Imamoglu2015,Potemski2015,26,7} that couples its mechanical vibration to single optical photons with strain or the Stark effect \cite{14,17,18}.
+The h-BN/TMDC layers host a single-photon emitter \cite{27,Vamivakas2015,Imamoglu2015,Potemski2015,26,7} that couples its mechanical vibration to single optical photons with strain or the Stark effect \cite{14,17,18,57}.
 The single-photon emitter replaces the role of the optical cavity in the former opto-electro-mechanical systems \cite{Bochmann2013,32,33,34,35,36}.
-Here the mechanical vibration of the 2D resonator couples to the electron orbital state of the single-photon emitter, instead of its electron spin state\cite{Rabl2009,31,Yin2013,Ma2016,Ma2017}.
+Here the mechanical vibration of the 2D resonator couples to the electron orbital state of the single-photon emitter, instead of its electron spin state\cite{Rabl2009,31,Yin2013,Ma2016,Ma2017,li2020preparing,xu2019quantum,chen2019nonadiabatic}.
 Thus it does not require a magnetic field gradient.
-We propose to apply a constant voltage to the graphene electrode to increase the strain of the 2D membrane and the charge in the LC circuit to achieve the single-photon strong coupling regime.
+We propose to apply a constant voltage to the graphene electrode to increase the strain of the 2D membrane and the charge in the LC circuit to achieve strong coupling regime.
 The mechanical vibration frequency of the 2D membrane can be tuned by a few GHz with a voltage-controlled strain to match the frequency of a superconducting qubit, which is typically about 5~GHz \cite{kelly2015,zheng2017}.

+The proposed quantum transducer with a single-photon emitter in a 2D resonator (Fig.\ref{fig:1}) has several advantages.
+At low temperatures, the intrinsic linewidth of the zero-phonon line (ZPL) of a single-photon emitter can be much smaller than the linewidth of a nanoscale optical cavity (typically a few GHz) \cite{34}.
+At cryogenic temperatures, the nautural linewidth of a quantum emitter in h-BN can be about $30 - 50$ MHz \cite{sontheimer2017photodynamics,dietrich2017narrowband}.